vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newPerpetualMarket_annotated.md

        external: {
         // Contains the data specification that is received from Ethereum sources.
         ethOracle: {
+         // The ID of the EVM based chain which is to be used to source the oracle data. (uint64 as string)
+         // The ID of the EVM based chain which is to be used to source the oracle data.
+         sourceChainId: "1",

          // Ethereum address of the contract to call.
          address: "0x1b44F3514812d835EB1BDB0acB33d3fA3351Ee43",